Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 Your business characteristics affect how much CFO time you require.
 Factors that increase complexity and cost include:

-• Income greater than $2 million with varied services
+• Revenue above $2 million with varied service lines

 A single-entity consulting firm with $800,000 in revenue requires less CFO attention than a multi-entity professional services group with $4 million in revenue and 30 employees across five states.